 Assist OHCA associates with understanding and structure of the legal health record, and work flow processes for especially sensitive records.
 Review merger electronic record systems for integration planning, assist with data mapping and transfer procedures, and assure that the prior practice legal health record is retained for medicolegal and audit purposes.

-The IPO should administratively remain independent of operations management to be fully functional in objectively applying standards to workflow and transactions across departmental lines without bias.
+The PO should administratively remain independent of operations management to be fully functional in objectively applying standards to workflow and transactions across departmental lines without bias.

 Stay informed of health tip, trends, recipes & more.